 Though not that common, some home insurers are now beginning to offer special coverage for homeowners with solar, wind or geothermal power.
 This not only covers the cost to fix these energy sources if they’re damaged in a covered event, it also covers the cost of temporarily purchasing electricity from another source.
 If you typically produce enough energy on your own to receive checks from your local power company, your home insurer might also cover your lost income during the time you’re without your alternative energy sources.

 Check with your insurer to see if this is covered under its green rebuilding coverage if you’re interested in this.
 As alternative energy becomes more mainstream, we will most likely see more and more companies offering this coverage to individuals that want it, but for now, you’ll have to do a little research on your own to find a company that offers this in your area.

 The Bottom Line

 Green homes are great for the environment and for your wallet over the long-term, but insuring them can be more challenging than insuring a standard home.
+Not all of the best home insurance companies are perfect for your home.
 If you own a green home or you’re considering making energy-efficient upgrades to your home in the future, we recommend choosing one of the green home insurance companies above.
 Travelers is a great place to begin your search due to its green home discounts and rebuilding coverage, but explore all the options on our list to find the one that best suits you.